Mobile Banking Safety Tips & Measures

 - Do not use "jailbroken" or "rooted" devices for online banking.
 Jailbreaking or rooting a device (the process of breaking into the phone's built-in operating system to control it outside the vendor's original intention) exposes the device to additional malware and gains administrative or privileged access of OS

-- Only download apps from official app stores such as Apple iTunes, Android Marketplace, Google Play Store and BlackBerry App World
+- Only download apps from official app stores such as Apple App Store and Google Play Store.

 - Never disclose personal information or online banking credentials via e-mail or text message as these can be used for identity theft